maniospas/pygrank/docs/advanced/autotuning.md

 `ClosedFormGraphFilter` class, graph filtering is decomposed into weighted sums of naturally occurring
 Krylov space base elements {*M<sup>n</sup>p*, *n=0,1,...*}.
 To speed up computation time (by many times in some settings) `pygrank` provides the ability to save the generation of this Krylov space base so that future runs do *not* recompute it, effectively removing the need to perform graph convolutions all but once for each personalization.

-:warning: When applying this speedup outside of tuners, it requires explicitly passing a graph signal object to graph filters (e.g. it does not work with dictionary inputs) since this is the only way to hash both the personalization and the graph on one persistent object.
+!!! info
+    This speedup can be applied outside of tuners too;
+    explicitly pass a graph signal object to node ranking algorithms.

 To enable this behavior, a dictionary needs to be passed to closed form graph filter constructors through an `optimization_dict` argument.